 When a PDF document is secured with a ''Permissions Password'', which also can be called ''Owner Password'', ''Master Password'' or ''Restriction Password'', some certain actions are restricted, such as printing, content copying, commenting, etc.

+Don't worry.
 Now, this page will show you how to remove or bypass PDF permissions password.

-We recommend you ''PDF Password Refixer'' tool, which can recover forgotten/lost PDF User Password or Owner Password.
-Use the tool to retrieve the PDF permissions password and then remove it.
+Another effective but a bit time-consuming method is to use iSumsoft PDF Password Refixer.
+It’s a powerful PDF password recovery tool which can recover forgotten PDF User password or Owner password.
+You can use this tool to retrieve the PDF permissions password and then remove it.
 Steps are as follows.

 Step 4: Click Start to start discovering PDF owner password.

-Step 10: When you are asked if you want to remove the security, click OK.
+Step 9: When you are asked if you want to remove the security, click OK.

-Step 11: Press Ctrl + S to save the PDF document for the changes to take effect.
+Step 10: Press Ctrl + S to save the PDF document for the changes to take effect.
 Then the Permissions Password (Owner Password) is removed from the PDF document.